 We recently tried their root beer iced tea loose leaf tea and we surprisingly enjoyed it.
 We thought it wouldn’t be our cup of tea (pun absolutely intended).
 It’s so different compared to traditional tea, you’ll just have to try it for yourself!
 Other popular, more traditional flavors are the Jasmine Green Tea or Earl Grey Black Tea.

 3 Best Tea Bag Brands

-Yes, the ever popular Lipton tea.
-Though it is very popular and some may think that it’s lower quality than some, it actually has quite the flavor when steeped correctly.
+Some may think that it’s lower quality but don’t be fooled.
+It actually has quite the flavor when steeped correctly.
 We personally like this brand simply because of the range and variety of tea they offer.
-You can have your traditional black tea bags to drink at work but you can also try some adventurous flavors too!
-Something like their orange passionfruit jasmine tea!
+You can have your traditional black tea bags to drink at work but you can also try some adventurous flavors too.
+Like their orange passionfruit jasmine tea!

 So have we answered your questions about the difference between loose leaf tea and tea bags?
 We hope so!
 If you enjoyed this read be sure to send it to a friend, maybe they’d like to know too!
-And if you haven’t already please join 18,000 boba lovers and just talk about boba!
+And if you haven’t already please join 44,000 boba lovers and just talk about boba!
 See ya!